-When you scan drawings with the Scan module, drawings on paper become digital images in the Harmony system.
+When you scan drawings with the Harmony Scanmodule, drawings on paper become digital images in the Harmony system.
 These digital images must be properly aligned during the scan process to ensure that the animation flows smoothly from frame to frame in the final output.

-When you enable Optical Registration, the Scan module tries to identify the peg holes to align the drawings.
+When you select the Optical Registration option, the Scan module identifies the peg holes to align the drawings.

 You can also use the Optical Registration option if you want to manually scan a drawing on the flatbed part of the scanner.

 |•||If you have a peg bar attached to your scanner, you don't have to use optical registration because the drawings will be aligned by the peg bar.
 However, you will have to scan your drawings one at a time.|